 - 0.5 cups Plant-Milk we use unsweetened vanilla soy milk

-- 2 tsp Vanilla pure extra is best!
+- 2 teaspoon Vanilla pure extra is best!

 - Grind your beans for 15 – 20 seconds. (if you bought pre-ground beans you can skip this step).
 You want your grounds to be coarse but not so coarse that they cant absorb water.